Spyrals-IO/restruct/README.md

 }
 ````

-Our username will now be read from the top array named "bodies".
+Our username will now be read from the top array named `bodies`.
 At index 0 should be an object, in which we select the field "username".
 If we read our user from a json string, a matching example would be :

 ```json